 Your Car Uses Too Much Oil

-When you notice low oil levels in your engine, it typically either indicates a leak or you are burning oil potentially due to a worn down valve seal.
+When you notice low oil levels in your engine, it typically either indicates a leak or you are burning oil, potentially due to a worn-down valve seal.
 Check the spot where you park your car for an oil stain.
-If you do not see one, you are likely burning oil off.
+You are likely to burn the oil off if you do not see one.

-Check your oil levels with your dipstick at least once a week to stay on top of healthy and routine car maintenance.
-The sooner you notice a problem, the sooner you can solve it before it causes any major issues.
+Check your oil levels with your dipstick at least once weekly to stay on top of healthy and routine car maintenance.
+The sooner you notice a problem, the sooner you can solve it before it causes any significant issues.

 Emitting Blue Smoke

 Burning oil typically comes with a few more noticeable symptoms.
-As oil burns it leaves through your exhaust pipe with the rest of your used fuel.
+As oil burns, it leaves through your exhaust pipe with the rest of your used fuel.
 Check your exhaust for the telltale blue smoke that indicates burning oil.
-You can do this by turning on your car and letting it run for a few minutes.
-If your car uses too much oil but you do not see blue smoke, you might have a leak and not a worn down valve.
+You can turn on your car and let it run for a few minutes.
+If your car uses too much oil but you do not see blue smoke, you might leak and not have a worn-down valve.

-Sometimes you might see smoke directly coming from your engine in addition to the tailpipe.
-Smoke from your engine almost always indicates a problem unless you know for certain that an external liquid source caused steam and not smoke.
+Sometimes you might see smoke directly coming from your engine and the tailpipe.
+Smoke from your engine almost always indicates a problem unless you know that an external liquid source caused steam and not smoke.
 Burning oil will usually have a blue color.
-Other liquids might be leaking in your engine such as coolant which will result in smoke.
+Other liquids, such as coolant, might leak into your engine, resulting in smoke.
 So check where the smoke comes from to help diagnose the problem.

 You can get the best idea of your valve seal status while your car idles.
 During idling, oil builds up around your valve stem due to higher vacuum pressure.
 Then, once you accelerate, this oil gets sucked into your combustion chamber.
-You will often get more of a visual on the blue smoke when performing this idling test.
+When performing this idling test, you will often get more of a visual of the blue smoke.

 Oil Spurting from Tailpipe

-Sometimes not all of the oil gets combusted when it enters your engine’s chamber.
-WHen your valve seal is especially worn and a good amount of oil leaks into the combustion chamber, you might actually see full oil drops spurting from your car’s exhaust.
+Not all the oil gets combusted when entering your engine’s chamber.
+When your valve seal is significantly worn and a good amount of oil leaks into the combustion chamber, you might see total oil drops spurting from your car’s exhaust.
 You can test for this by putting a blank sheet of paper in front of your tailpipe.
-If you do indeed have a worn down valve seal you will see drops of black or brown liquid on the paper.
+If you have a worn-down valve seal, you will see drops of black or brown liquid on the paper.

 Be careful when looking for leaking oil.
 It tends to stain clothes and is not healthy to ingest accidentally.
 Keep away from the exhaust pipe as much as possible and wear clothes you will not mind getting a little dirty.